php-dev-br/laravel-doc-pt-br/authentication.md

     $user = Auth::user();

-Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance.
-Remember, type-hinted classes will automatically be injected into your controller methods:
+Alternatively, once a user is authenticated, you may access the authenticated user via an `Illuminate\Http\Request` instance:

     <?php

     namespace App\Http\Controllers;

     use Illuminate\Http\Request;
+    use Illuminate\Routing\Controller;

     class ProfileController extends Controller
     {